 Making sure you have professional checks in place for things like referencing will mean you will get the most appropriate tenants for your investment properties.

 Spend the time and if needed, resources in advertising your properties in the right areas so you can get the attention your property deserves.
 Make sure that you use well-lit professional photos and videos posted on a range of websites and different social media platforms to maximise the level of exposure and potential interest.
+Additionally, consider using an online video editor tool to enhance your property videos and make them more engaging and appealing to potential buyers or renters.

 Have and make good use of accounting software!
 Xero is helping many users on the Lofti property management platform with all things payment related so you can keep track of what goes in and out helping you track and manage finances with ease.